 Beaches in the canton of Geneva

-The canton has 29 bathing spots which are listed on the state of Geneva website.
+The canton has 29 bathing spots which are listed on the State of Geneva webiste.

 The Lake Geneva beaches website allows you to find a beach according to the types of activity and infrastructure you are looking for.